Taaitaaiger/jlrs/README.md

   The last one is particularly important for embedders, forgetting it is guaranteed to kill performance.

-- `diagnostics`

-  Enable custom diagnostics for several traits because the default lint is unhelpful.
-This feature requires Rust 1.78.

 - `i686`

   Link with a 32-bit build of Julia on Linux, only used for cross-compilation.